AllCare Foot & Ankle Center

 Trimming your toenails too short or with rounded corners may result in a painful ingrown toenail.
-Podiatrists Michael Tran, DPM, Scott Floyd, DPM, and the team at AllCare Foot & Ankle Center treat ingrown toenails and toe infections at two locations in Arlington and Dallas, Texas.
+Podiatrist Michael Tran, DPM and the team at AllCare Foot & Ankle Center treat ingrown toenails and toe infections at two locations in Arlington and Dallas, Texas.
 For expert ingrown toenail treatment, call or book an appointment online today.

 An ingrown toenail is a common, and often painful, condition that causes the corner of your toenail to grow into the soft flesh of your toe.
 Ingrown nails most often occur on your big toes.

 If you have diabetes or another condition that causes poor blood flow in your feet, you should seek professional treatment at AllCare Foot & Ankle Center.
 Diabetes increases your risk of ingrown toenail complications, like toe infections, gangrene, and toe amputation.

 What are the symptoms of an ingrown toenail?

 The most common symptoms of ingrown toenails are pain and tenderness on one or both sides of the nail.
 Other ingrown toenail symptoms include redness and swelling around your toenail.
 If the nail becomes infected, you may also see pus draining from the side of your toenail.

 Most of the time, ingrown toenails occur when you trim your nails too short or taper the edges.
 Short, rounded toenails may look nice or provide greater comfort, but this technique encourages the nail to curl downward and dig into your skin.

 First, your podiatrist at AllCare Foot & Ankle Center carefully examines your toe and reviews your symptoms and medical history.